w3f/Grants-Program/applications/TREX_Network.md

   3. The TREX API library to submit dTRE data as a form of Substrate extrinsic to TREX nodes ([GitHub repo](https://github.com/NexTokenTech/trex-subxt));
   4. The infra-as-code (IaC) TerraForm script to deploy the TREX test-net and backend services ([GitHub repo](https://github.com/NexTokenTech/trex-test-net));

 Since we are working on a new version of TREX node software using confidential computing technology, we need to rewrite our consensus code and design the off-chain worker code for keyholding.
-The first version of the demonstration of dTRE will be built on top of [Integritee Network](https://integritee.network) as a side-chain since it has tested its implementation using off-chain workers within the TEE.
+The first version of the demonstration of dTRE will be built as a side-chain in an existing decentralized network since it has tested its implementation using off-chain workers within the TEE.
 However, we will have to develop some specific pallets to support our tokenomics.
 Thus, our network cannot be a side chain in its final formation.
-Unlike the Integritee Network, we are not supporting general confidential computing but focus on dTRE technology built on top of confidential computing hardware.
+Unlike other networks using confidential computing technology, we are not supporting general computing in TEEs but focus on dTRE technology built on top of confidential computing hardware.

 - What your project is _not_ or will _not_ provide or implement